-Our Lord in delivering to His people the Faith delivers it, so Summary. to speak, with His own hand, and His own Person is His highest credential.
-He is the Author and Finisher of our Faith.
-Prophets Heb. xii.
-2. before Him and Apostles after Him look, and bid us look, only to Him; or, as the writer who strengthens the faith of the wavering Hebrews says, to Consider the Apostle and High Priest of our profes- Heb. iii. sion : no man falters long whose eye is singly and supremely fixed 1. on Christ Jesus.
-Revelation reflects the glory of His Person : that is, His Divine-human perfection.
-It is hard to demonstrate the truth of our Religion on the assumption that Christ was as other men; the Christianity of that postulate is not Christianity, and the character of Christ is the greatest possible embarrassment to its principles : the conclusion is too vast for its premisses.
-No man ever paid the person and words of Jesus the tribute of sincere. unprejudiced, thoughtful attention without feeling the irresistible power of this argument.
-Every one that is of the truth xviii.
-37. heareth My voice: these words are a sublime explanation and rebuke of the inmost spirit of infidelity.
-After all that He had said and done He would at the end give no further sign: Why John xviii. askest thou Me? ask them which heard Me, what I have said unto them : behold, they know what I said.
-He still makes the same calm and unbending appeal : we have Moses and the prophets, we have Christ and the Apostles ; but in them all He speaks of Whom the Father said.
-Hear ye Him!
-There is the immortal strength Matt. xvii. of the credentials or evidences of Christianity.
+1. Our Lord in delivering to His people the Faith delivers it, so Summary to speak, with His own hand, and His own Person is His highest credential.
+He is the Author and Finisher of the Faith.
+Prophets Heb. xii. before Him and Apostles after Him look, and bid us look, only to Him; or, as the writer who strengthens the faith of the wavering Hebrews says, to Consider the Apostle and High Priest of our profession: no man falters long whose eye is singly and supremely fixed on Christ Jesus.
+Revelation reflects the glory of His Person: that is, His Divine-human perfection.
+It is hard to demonstrate the truth of our Religion on the assumption that Christ was as other men; the Christianity of that postulate is not Christianity, and the character of Christ is the greatest possible embarrassment to its principles: the conclusion is too vast for its premisses.
+No man ever paid the person and words of Jesus the tribute of sincere, unprejudiced, thoughtful attention without feeling the irresistible power of this argument.
+Every one that is of the truth xviii 37. hearsth My voics: these words are a sublime explanation and rebuke of the inmost spirit of infidelity.
+After all that He had said and done He would at the end give no further sign: Why askest thou Me? ask them which heard Me, what I have said unto them: behold, they know what I said.
+He still makes the same calm and unbending appeal: we have Moses and the prophets, we have Christ and the Apostles; but in them all He speaks of Whom Matt. xvii. the Father said.
+Hear we Him!
+There is the immortal strength of the credentials or evidences of Christianity.
 If we believe in Jesus, all other apologetics are comparatively needless: if we doubt about or reject Him, all other evidence will be comparatively superfluous.
 It is impossible to read deeply into the Gospels without perceiving that the Saviour always appeals to something behind and below and beyond all other evidences.
 Whether present in the flesh or absent in heaven He looks for faith in Himself as a principle or sentiment or energy that ought to be awakened by His own manifestation and word.
-If that John v. faith is not found a revelation from heaven is resisted : Ye will not come to Me, that ye might have life.
+If that faith is not found a revelation from heaven is resisted: Ye will not come to Me, that ye might have life.
 Wherever and to whomsoever Jesus speaks there is an influence accompanying His words that must lead to faith, unless moral obstacles interfere.
 On that day when our Lord first opened to His disciples the secret of His Messiahship, and Simon Peter uttered the great confession, He pronounced the confessor blessed because he was taught of God; and yet it is most manifest that Simon only uttered the sentiment that the appeal of his Master naturally evoked.
-Blessed art thou, Matt. xvi.
-Simon Bar-Jona ; for flesh and blood hath not revealed it unto thee, but
+Blessed art thou.
+Simon Bar-Jona; for flesh and blood hath not revealed it unto thee, but My Father Which is in heaven.
+We mark that our Lord sometimes points to His miracles, sometimes to the fulfilment of prophecy in Himself; but sometimes He seems to disparage both